 (now Humongous, Inc.

-) was a company for children's computer games, which is now owned by Atari
+) is a company for children's computer games, which is now owned by Tommo Inc. after Atari

 , Freddi Fish